SgtSlayer3/giftCodeRedemption/README.md

 - Reads player IDs and usernames from a playerIDs.txt file.
 - Automatically fills in player IDs and a gift code.
 - Clicks through the login and confirm steps for each player.
-- Logs progress in the terminal.
+- Logs progress to log.txt.
 - Takes a screenshot if redemption fails for any player.

 **File Structure:**
 .
 ├── giftCodeRedeem.py      # Main script
-├── playerIDs.txt          # Input file containing player IDs and usernames └── README.md              # This file
+├── playerIDs.txt          # Input file containing player IDs and usernames ├── log.txt                # Log file with output
+└── README.md              # This file

 **Requirements:**
-pip install selenium webdriver-manager
+- pip install selenium webdriver-manager
+- Google Chrome
+- Python 3.7+

 **Input Format:**
 playerIDs.txt must be formated like this: